Users don't receive SharePoint Online alert notifications

 If all alerts from multiple files or libraries are not delivered, visit the Service Health Dashboard from the Microsoft 365 admin center, Health, Service health to check for any advisories/incidents that may be occurring with SharePoint or Exchange.
 The issue could be with the SharePoint alert capability or delays in emails through Exchange.
 It will also be important to note whether other email is being delivered, and if not, the issue is likely with Exchange delays.

-It is not possible to send alerts to Distribution Groups only Security and O365 groups are supported.
+It is not possible to send alerts to Distribution or O365 groups.
+Only Security groups are supported.

 You cannot customize alert email templates; you need to use Microsoft FLOW or SharePoint Designer Workflow to achieve those.